typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ### parTraverse

-If you have a list of data and a way of turning each item into an IO, but you want a single IO for the results you can use `parSequence` to run the steps in parallel.
+If you have a list of data and a way of turning each item into an IO, but you want a single IO for the results you can use `parTraverse` to run the steps in parallel.

 ```tut:book
 val results = NonEmptyList.of(1, 2, 3).parTraverse { i =>